Arrival and Orientation

 at the University and in Sweden.
 These lectures are free of charge and mandatory for all students.

 The Orientation Programme also includes many social activities, both during day- and night time as well as on weekends.
-If you want to take part of the social activities in the Orientation Programme, you have to pay a fee of 900 SEK.
+If you want to take part of the social activities in the Orientation Programme, you have to pay a participation fee.
 The fee is added to the invoice for your accomodation.